Diophantine Geometry over Groups VIII: Stability

-which is not degenerate, i.e. properties (ii)-(iv) hold for it.
-Therefore, for every $i \geq j$ property (i) does not hold for the corresponding (restricted) specialization, i.e. there exists some extra rigid or strictly solid specialization $(x^{i,j}_0,p_i,q_j,a)$ of the corresponding rigid or solid limit group, which is the terminal limit group of the graded resolution $GRes$ we have started with, and this extra rigid or solid specialization does not coincide with a rigid specialization and does not belong to any strictly solid family which is a part of the restricted specialization. \endroster
+\item"{(b)}" the value $(d_1(i),d_2(j))$ restricts to a specialization of the subgroup $Wit$ that doesn't satisfy property (i).
+In this case, for the corresponding specialization of the subgroup $Wit$ there exists some extra rigid or strictly solid value $(x^{i,j}_0,p_i,q_j,a)$ of the terminal rigid or solid limit group of the graded resolution $GRes$ that we have started with, and this extra rigid or strictly solid value does not coincide with a rigid value and does not belong to any strictly solid family which is a part of the corresponding specialization of the subgroup $Wit$. \endroster

-As we argued in proving proposition 4.2, by equationality of Diophantine sets (theorem 2.1), or alternatively, by the termination of the construction of the diagram that starts with $Duo^1$ and forces the Diophantine condition that prevents the (restricted) specializations to be degenerate, i.e. not to satisfy at least one of the properties (ii)-(iv), part (1) can hold for at most $length^1_{Cov}$ indices $j$.
-Hence, for at least $L-length^1_{Cov}$ indices $j$ part (2) holds, and we continue with the subsequence containing these indices.

-We proceed with the same argument that was used to prove proposition 4.2, going in the inverse direction, i.e. over the indices $i > j$ for which $(p_i,q_j) \notin Cov(p,q)$ because part (2) holds, hence, because of the existence of an extra rigid or strictly solid family of solutions.